Police: 7-year-old Baltimore girl shot in car has died

 Investigators believe the violence was targeted.
 Numerous shots were fired from at least two different guns, according to Acting Police Commissioner Gary Tuggle.

 The tragedy has renewed a sense of fear and outrage among crime-weary Baltimoreans.
-Drive-by shootings are a chronic and disturbing problem in the city that has long put parents on edge, and children suffering gunshot wounds are a recurrent situation at the hospital where Taylor died.
+Drive-by shootings are a recurrent problem in the city that has long put parents on edge, and children suffering gunshot wounds are an all-too-common situation at the hospital where Taylor died.

-Prior to Taylor's death, perhaps the most searing example of a city youngster killed by stray bullet was 3-year-old McKenzie Elliott.
+Prior to Taylor's death, perhaps the most searing example of a city youngster killed by a stray bullet was 3-year-old McKenzie Elliott.
 The little girl was getting her hair done on her family's front stoop when she was killed in a 2014 drive-by attack.
 Some three years later, federal prosecutors charged a member of the "Old York Money Gang" in her killing.

 Follow McFadden on Twitter: https://twitter.com/dmcfadd